bpncodes/v3_personal/content/projects/grab_me.md

 showInProjects: true
 ---

-A simple mobile application built with flutter that allows employers to view and hire candidates.
+A simple mobile application built with Flutter that allows employers to view and hire candidates.